Tommy DeVito leaves the game with an injury as Syracuse falls to Duke at home

 The SU defense forced four turnovers with three fumbles and and interception.
 One fumble was returned 28 yards by Geoff Cantin-Arku for a touchdown.
 But the defense allowed a season-high 363 rushing yards.
 The Blue Devils had two players reach over 100 yards in the first half in Deon Jackson and Mataeo Durant.
 Jackson finished with 169 rushing yards and Durant with 163.

-Duke’s Chase Brice 22-38 with 270 passing yards, two touchdowns and a pick.
+Duke’s Chase Brice went 22-38 with 270 passing yards, two touchdowns and a pick.

-Syracuse is now 1-3 (1-3) and will be back in the Carrie Dome on Oct.
+Syracuse is now 1-3 (1-3) and will be back in the Carrier Dome on Oct.
 17th to face its lone non-conference opponent Liberty at noon.